 Post-Surgical Care (Ocular Surgery)

-NSAIDs have been shown to help reduce postoperative pain and inflammation, and its effective in reduce the risk of postoperative cystoid macular oedema (CME) following cataract surgery.
+NSAIDs have been shown to help reduce postoperative pain and inflammation, and it is effective in reducing the risk of postoperative cystoid macular oedema (CME) following cataract surgery.
 Following ocular surgery, the patient is instructed to use anti-inflammatory eye drops for up to six weeks, depending on the inflammation status of the eye.
 The eye surgeon will judge, based on each patient’s idiosyncrasies, the length of time to continue use of the eye drops.

 PolyActiva is also developing a fully biodegradable ocular implant that will release ketorolac over a period of 30 to 45 days based on our proprietary NSAID-polymer conjugate technology.
 The implant is administered by the surgeon at the point of ocular surgery.
 Two forms of the product will be made available, one designed to administer the implant through the surgical incision by means of a bespoke administration device fitted with a blunt-tipped 23G Rycroft cannula, the other designed to administer the implant by clear corneal or trans-scleral injection by means of a bespoke administration device fitted with a sharp-tipped 23G needle.
 In both cases, the implant fits in the lumen of the cannula or needle.
 This implant is designed to treat postoperative inflammation and reduction of ocular pain in patients who have undergone cataract surgery, corneal refractive surgery, or retinal injections.

 PolyActiva has also developed a levofloxacin / ketorolac combination product to provide complete dropless post-surgical care.